-If batches are established, ICANN will post updated process information and an estimated timeline.
+If batches are establishedn this event, ICANN will post updated process information and an estimated timeline.

 Note that the processing constraints will limit delegation rates to a steady state even in the event of an extremely high volume of applications.
-The annual delegation rate will not exceed 1,000 per year in any case, no matter how many applications are received.2
+The annual delegation rate will not exceed 1,000 per year in any case, no matter how many applications are received.1